-How was your 2019?
-We know it was disruptive for many in the world.
-We are gratified to witness a strong sense of love and community engagement.
+How was your 2020?
+We know it was disruptive and even frightening for many in the world.
+There is a strong sense of love and community engagement.
 Yet, there’s also a strong sense of divisiveness in communities and nations, war, displacement, financial troubles.
 Instead of continuing to list and focus on challenges, let’s move toward what is right.
 Let’s rebuild how we engage.
 With this thinking path our energy, resourcefulness and resilience is expanded.

 Action: Set a time each day when you will review your day with intention to notice and expand your mindfulness.
 Even a short review will make a difference.

-Action: Print this out and tape it on your computer screen or mirror.
+Action: Print this out and tape it around your environment:

 Action: Integrate your enhanced awareness from taking some of the above steps with your own 2% project.
 Investing 2% of your time in an unusual way on yourself will make a world of difference.
 It’s an achievable way of creating more work/life balance without having to turn your life upside down by radical change.
 You can learn more and follow the 10 step process found in my book Life’s 2% Solution.

 - Relationships matter.
 Take time for friends and choose friends who support the values you wish to live with.

 Action: Notice who your friends are.
 Ask yourself if you are giving the time it takes to cultivate valuable relationships.
 If not make a change.
 Keep your expectations of time with friends manageable.